How to detect & capture login bots

 - Detect failed login attempts using valid usernames

-Penalise a visitor when they try to login using a valid username, but it fails.
+Penalise a visitor when they try to login using a valid username but with the wrong password.

 If you get a failed WordPress login, this may indicate a bot, or it may be a user who’s forgotten their password.
 But if you get 20 failed logins in succession, chances are high it’s a bot.

 - Detect attempted logins with usernames that don't exist

 Identify a Bot when it tries to login with a non-existent username or an empty username.
 This includes the default 'admin' if you've removed that account.

 Just like a failed login, this may indicate a bot’s attempt to login.
 Since it used a non-existent username, chances are higher that it’s a bot, but it’s not 100%.

 Important: Legitimate users may get their password wrong, so take care not to block this.